3sarojbhattarai/3sarojbhattarai/README.md

-### Hi there, My name is Saroj Bhattarai and I am a Python Developer at Honest Forwarder FZE,Dubai.
+### Hi there, My name is Saroj Bhattarai and I am a Software Engineer at Cloudchomp Inc.
-- 🔭 I’m currently working on Python /Scrapy / Selenium/ django/ Natural Language Processing.
+- 🔭 I’m currently working on Python /Flask / Postgres / AWS Services.
-- 🌱 I’m currently learning  advance concept of Machine Learning and Deep Learning.

 <!--